8 – Melanie Makes Me Smile – Tony Burrows

 Many music fans may not know the name Tony Burrows, but they sure do know the voice.
-For those unfamiliar with the name, Tony Burrows is a British born vocalist who toured for ten years in the 1960s with various bands and then retired to focus on session work.
-That session work would yield five big time hit singles with five differed musical acts all associated with being labeled as one hit wonders.
-Most interestingly, Tony Burrows celebrated four of those five big time hit singles within a four month period in 1970.
+For those unfamiliar with the name, Tony Burrows is a British-born vocalist who toured for ten years in the 1960s with various bands and then retired to focus on session work.
+That session work would yield five big-time hit singles with five different musical acts, all associated with being labeled as one-hit wonders.
+Most interestingly, Tony Burrows celebrated four of those five big-time hit singles within a four-month period in 1970.
 So much music that was recorded in the late 1960s and early 1970s was produced by a group of incredibly tainted and unheralded musicians.
-Instrumentalists that formed the Wrecking Crew and talented vocalists like John Carter, Pete Nelson, and Ricky Wolff are on so many recordings from that time period.
+Instrumentalists who formed the Wrecking Crew and talented vocalists like John Carter, Pete Nelson, and Ricky Wolff are on many recordings from that time.

-Our A Deep Look At Those Tony Burrows Songs That Became 1 Hit Wonders article presents the one hit wonders songs along with a few others songs recorded by Tony Burrows in the 1970s.
+Our A Deep Look At Those Tony Burrows Songs That Became 1 Hit Wonders article presents the One Hit Wonders songs and a few other songs recorded by Tony Burrows in the 1970s.

 # 8 – Melanie Makes Me Smile – Tony Burrows

-It would not be fair to Tony Burrows if we didn’t present a few hits he had under his own name.
-He never had any really big hits on his own like he did as a session vocalist, but that doesn’t mean that these weren’t great songs for the time period.
-“Melanie Makes Me Smile,” was written by Barry Mason and Tony Macaulay in 1969.
-It was originally recorded by The Strangers.
+It would be unfair to Tony Burrows if we didn’t present a few hits he had under his name.
+He never had any really big hits on his own as he did as a session vocalist, but that doesn’t mean that these weren’t great songs for the time period.
+“Melanie Makes Me Smile” was written by Barry Mason and Tony Macaulay in 1969.
+The Strangers originally recorded it.
 Tony Burrows recorded it under his own name in 1970 and broke the Billboard Top 100 with his version.

 # 7 – Every Little Move She Makes – Tony Burrows

-Anther great Tony Burrows song that was never a hit, but it’s just one of those early 1970s pop gems with a melody that is most memorable.
+“Every Little Move She Makes” was another great Tony Burrows song that was never a hit, but it’s just one of those early 1970s pop gems with a most memorable melody.
 The song was released in 1970 on Bell Records.
-It was issued as the B side to the single “I’ve Still Got My Heart, Jo. which did not break the Billboard top 100.
+It was issued as the B side to the single “I’ve Still Got My Heart, Jo. which did not break the Billboard Top 100.

 # 6 – Let’s Go To San Francisco – The Flowerpot Men

-“Let’s Go To San Francisco,” was a hit song by by a band called The Flower Pot Men.
-While many artist in the 1960s were trying to sound like The Beatles, there were an equal amount of groups trying to also sound like The Beach Boys.
-Tony Burrows sings lead vocals on this very Beach Boys sounding song.
+“Let’s Go To San Francisco” was a hit song by a band called The Flower Pot Men.
+While many artists in the 1960s were trying to sound like The Beatles, there were an equal amount of groups trying to also sound like The Beach Boys.
+Tony Burrows sings lead vocals on this very Beach Boys-sounding song.

 # 5 – Gimme Dat Ding – The Pipkins